CURV - connecting, uplifting, and recognizing voices

 The original news reports months after the hurricane was that the official death report from Hurricane Maria was 64 people.
 Professor Irizarry and colleagues estimated that the number of excess deaths was 4645, with a 95% confidence interval of 793 to 8498.

 Their work provides a myriad of topics to unpack in a statistics classroom.
-Some of the discussions I have had with my students include: who is doing the work to understand climate change at a global level; how is stratified sampling different from simple random samples and why can’t we always take simple random samples; and why is the CI so large?
+Some of the discussions I have had with my students include: who is doing the work to understand climate change at a global level; how is stratified sampling different from simple random samples and why can’t we always take simple random samples; and why is the CI so wide?

 CURV in the classroom